SR&ED Capital Expenditures Policy

 8.0 SR&ED capital expenditures that are not allowed as qualified SR&ED expenditures

-Not all expenditures for SR&ED carried on in Canada will earn an ITC.
-The following sections discuss SR&ED capital expenditures (see section 3.2) that are not allowed as qualified SR&ED expenditures for ITC purposes.
+The following sections discuss SR&ED capital expenditures that are not allowed as qualified SR&ED expenditures for ITC purposes.

 8.1 SR&ED capital expenditures prescribed by the Income Tax Regulations

-The following explains prescribed expenditures in relation to expenditures of a capital nature incurred after 2013, and prescribed expenditures of a capital nature incurred before 2014.
+The following explains prescribed expenditures in relation to expenditures of a capital nature incurred before December 16, 2024, and prescribed expenditures of a capital nature incurred after December 15, 2024.

-Prescribed expenditures incurred after 2013 are expenditures that are incurred in respect of:
+Before December 16, 2024, prescribed expenditures are expenditures that are incurred in respect of:

-- the acquisition of property that is qualified property (see below) as defined in the Income Tax Act; and
+- The acquisition of property that is qualified property or qualified resource property as defined in the Income Tax Act

 The expenditures for the property described above are generally not expenditures of a current nature (see section 3.1.1).
 Prescribed expenditures are excluded from the definition of qualified SR&ED expenditures.

-Prescribed expenditures of a capital nature incurred before 2014 are expenditures that are incurred in respect of:
+After December 15, 2024, prescribed expenditures of a capital nature are expenditures that are incurred in respect of:

-- the acquisition of qualified property (see below), or
+- The acquisition of qualified property as defined in the Act

 Prescribed expenditures are excluded from the definition of qualified expenditures.
-Consequently, an expenditure for SR&ED capital property made before 2014 that may be allowed in the pool of deductible SR&ED expenditures (see section 3.2) will not be a qualified SR&ED expenditure if it is prescribed.
+Consequently, an expenditure for SR&ED depreciable property made after December 15, 2024, that may be allowed in the pool of deductible SR&ED expenditures (see section 3.2) will not be a qualified SR&ED expenditure, if it is prescribed.

 Qualified property is defined in the Act and earns investment tax credits (ITCs) apart from those earned under the SR&ED Program.
 ITCs are prevented from being earned twice in respect of a property that is both qualified property and a qualified expenditure for SR&ED carried on in Canada.